Amplidata: History

 Amplidata was founded in 2008 by Wim De Wispelaere (CEO) and Wouter Van Eetvelde (COO).
 The company was initially funded by Kristof De Spiegeleer.
 The two founders started the company to address some of the inherent weaknesses of high capacity disk systems, such as performance, bit error rates, mean time between failures and RAID rebuild times which have not improved sufficiently to keep up with the explosion of digital storage needs.
-The company’s headquarters are in Lochristi, near Gent in Belgium.
+The company's headquarters are in Lochristi, near Gent in Belgium.

 De Spiegeleer founded Racktivity, Datacenter Technologies, Hostbasket and Dedigate and has been quoted as a proponent for European adoption of cloud computing.
 De Spiegeleer is also the CEO of Incubaid, which focuses on developing technology ventures via cloud computing and green data centers.
 Active member companies of Incubaid include: Amplidata, Ractivity, A-Server, Dacentec.
 Incubaid owns the automation framework used as the foundation for all the technologies that member companies create.

 Amplidata employs about 50 data storage experts.
 Some employees of Amplidata were employed by DataCenter Technologies, which was acquired by Symantec in 2005 and Q-layer, which became part of Sun Microsystems in 2009.

 In May 2010, Amplidata finalized the first round of venture capital funding worth 2.5 million euros, secured by Big Bang Ventures.
 Big Bang Ventures is known for specializing in funding for start-ups and strives to provide expertise and connections to entrepreneurs in the technology sector.
 According to CEO and Founder De Wispelaere, Amplidata needed the funding to boost sales and marketing activities in Europe.

-In September 2010, Amplidata closed a USD 6 million funding round with investors Big Bang Ventures, Endeavour Vision and Swisscom Ventures.
+In September 2010, Amplidata closed a US$6 million funding round with investors Big Bang Ventures, Endeavour Vision and Swisscom Ventures.

 Following the funding, Amplidata announced the opening of a U.S. headquarters in Redwood City.
 However, the company does not plan to relocate its R&D departments, which are located in Belgium and Egypt.

 On March 3, 2015, it was announced that Amplidata was to be acquired by HGST, a Western Digital subsidiary.
 The financial terms of the acquisition were not disclosed.